Jennifer G. Pearlstein, PhD

 Dr. Pearlstein became passionate about mental health and psychological science while completing undergraduate psychology and cognitive science majors at Truman State University.
 Following undergrad, she worked at Stanford University, contributing to research on early interventions for childhood depression and bipolar disorders.
 During graduate school at UC Berkeley, her work spanned basic emotional and cognitive mechanisms of psychopathology, clinical intervention development, and the influence of stress and identity for mental health outcomes.
 Her post-doctoral work focused on improving mental health outcomes for people with diverse forms of disability.

 Dr. Pearlstein strives to improve mental healthcare.
-She conducts research and provides clinical services to help people cope with stress and build a life worth living.
+She provides clinical services and conducts research to help people cope with stress and build a life worth living.
 She believes in therapy as a means of healing and emphasizes a strengths-based approach.
 She encourages you to reach out for support if you are struggling.

 As a person with a disability, she is a dedicated advocate for improved patient care and social justice.
+She is involved in several forms of advocacy, including serving as the Health Service Psychology subgroup leader of the Disability Advocacy Research Network.
 She writes a blog about ableism in academia and submits work to academic and public-facing outlets related to disability identity.

 In her free time, she enjoys the outdoors, nature, travel, delicious food, and spending time with friends and family.